OpossumPetya/MD5/README.md

 - Current directory is used by default
 - File name and size are also displayed by default
-- `/b`are switch is available to list MD5 hashes only.
+- `/b` (bare) switch is available to list MD5 hashes only.
 Files are still processed in Alphabetical order (case ignored).

 Usage